 - 7.1 General.
 The Employer will ensure that new Employees receive new employee orientation as soon as possible after appointment.
 New Employees will be given notice of where the CBA is posted on the HRO internal web page and if requested, given an electronic or written copy of the current CBA.
-The employer will notify the union of the date and time of new employee orientation sessions. - 7.2 Orientation.
+The employer will notify the union of the date and time of new employee orientation sessions.
+The Employer will allow a Union representative the opportunity to attend the orientation and present provisions of the CBA and Union Management agreements. - 7.2 Orientation.
 An orientation process for newly appointed Employees will be used to cover all items which each new employee should be made aware of. - a.
 The Employer agrees that, as part of in-processing, all new Employees appointed to a position in the bargaining unit shall be informed of the Labor Organization's exclusive status and will be advised of their right to join or not join the Labor Organization.
 The Employer will provide the Labor Organization with a list of newly hired bargaining unit Employees within one pay period of their in- processing.
 The Labor Organization may provide information to the HRO to be included during in-processing. - b.
 The Employer agrees to afford newly appointed Employees and the shop steward time to meet for the purpose of providing familiarization with the CBA.
 This time shall be subject to the supervisor's approval, and the supervisor shall have the right to be present and participate in this meeting.
 Solicitation of membership is prohibited during this meeting.